Philliams/philliams.github.io/src/content/posts/career_5_years/meta_strategy.md

 When evaluating strategies, we often lack the language and framework for properly discussing risks.
 Often, when people say that something is risky, they are really saying that the outcome is uncertain (high-variance).
 However, high-variance is not always a bad thing.
 For example, if your project is in a default-lose state, it may be worth adopting a high-variance strategy to get you into the uncertain state.
 This may seem unintuitive, but if you have a 95% chance of failure for a low-variance strategy, or a 50/50 chance of success or failure, then it is worth taking a gamble.
 You still have a 50% chance of losing, but your chances of success increased by 10x from 5% to 50%.
 Through this lens, we can reason about various strategies in a more analytic way, and can discover unintuitive strategies that are very good when explored thorougly.

 ### One-way doors

+An interesting concept is the "One-Way Door".
+A one-way door is a decision that once made, is impossible or very expensive to undo.
+On the other hand, a two-way door is a decision that can easily be reverted down the line.
+One-way doors should be deferred to the last possible moment.
+If you implement a one-way door too early, you take on complexity now and open yourself up to very painful technical issues if the requirements were to change in the meantime.
+Additionally, if you are forced to implement a one-way door, then you likely have a very compelling reason to do so.

+In other words, two-way doors decision can be made more lightly and eagerly, while one-way door decisions should be deferred to the last possible moment and should be considered much more carefully.

 ## My Meta-Strategy